Chianti Classico Map and Chianti Wine Tasting Information

 Greve is a good, central town to stay in while visiting Chianti.
 See: Greve in Chianti Recommended Lodging

-A little ways outside of San Cascinano in a tiny village called S.Andrea in Percussina is Il ristorante L'Albergaccio di Niccolò Machiavelli.
+A little ways outside of San Cascinano in a tiny village called S.Andrea in Percussina is Il ristorante L'Albergaccio di Niccolo Machiavelli.
 Yes, the tavern where Machiavelli played cards and probably swilled wine.
 It's hard to find but worth it, not only for the food and wine but for its bucolic surroundings.
 Watch the signs when you exit San Cascinano.
+Nearby, Villa Mangicane has been transformed into a nice luxury hotel.

 Panzano is the home to one of the world's most famous butchers, who happens to have a restaurant now, called SoloCiccia, or "only meat."
 Dario Cecchini's shop is not to be missed.
 See: The Butcher-Preacher of Panzano.

-Castellina, Radda, and Gaole are other centers for Chianti wine and hospitality.
+Castellina, Radda, and Gaiole are other centers for Chianti wine and hospitality.